swatipote7992/tech-challenge-risk-score-frontend/README.md

 ## Submission
 You should submit your code within one hour of starting the challenge.

-npm pack will output an archive risk-api-0.0.1.tgz Reply to the email that sent you the link to this repo, with the .tgz file attached.
+`npm run pack` will output an zip file called risk-api.zip

+Reply to the email that sent you the link to this repo, with the .zip file attached.
+If you receive an email saying the attachment is blocked, please let us know and send us a link to the file in a cloud sharing site, such as GDrive/OneDrive.